Star Trek V: The Final Frontier: Music

-Music critic Jeff Bond wrote that Shatner made "at least two wise decisions" in making The Final Frontier; beyond choosing Luckinbill as Sybok, he hired Jerry Goldsmith to compose the film's score.
+Music critic Jeff Bond wrote that Shatner made "at least two wise decisions" in making The Final Frontier; beyond choosing Laurence Luckinbill as Sybok, he hired Jerry Goldsmith to compose the film's score.
 Goldsmith had written the Academy Award-nominated score for Star Trek: The Motion Picture, and the new Trek film was an opportunity to craft music with a similar level of ambition while adding action and character—two elements largely missing from The Motion Picture.
 Goldsmith did not want to accentuate the film's comedy with music, feeling it would "[take] drama to the point of silliness".
 He focused on the God planet as his most difficult task.

 Goldsmith's main theme begins with the traditional opening notes from Alexander Courage's original television series theme; an ascending string and electronic bridge leads to a rendition of the march from The Motion Picture.
 According to Jeff Bond, Goldsmith's use of The Motion Pictures march led to some confusion among Star Trek: The Next Generation fans, as they were unfamiliar with the music's origins.
 Another theme from The Motion Picture to make a return appearance is the Klingon theme from the 1979 film's opening scene.
 Here, the theme is treated in what Bond termed a "Prokofiev-like style as opposed to the avant-garde counterpoint" as seen in The Motion Picture.
 Goldsmith also added a crying ram's horn.